JosVanEijndhoven/diyaudio-dac-preamp/dacxo-hw/PCBs/PCB-dacxo/README.md

 ## FPGA programming
 The FPGA is a Lattice Semiconductor MachXO2 family device, in aprticular the LCMXO2-1200HC-4TG100I.
-It contains 1200 LUTs and 7 SRAM blocks of 9kbit each.
 It is housed in 100-pin TQFP package, which can still (barely) be hand-soldered on the PCB.
-At that time, Lattice was one of the few FPGA companies that provided free use of their programming software tools.

-The actual audio sample fifo buffer was generated by the tooling from a parameterized description.
-It has a width of 9 bits and a depth of 4K.
-Out of the bit-serial sp/dif data stream, 3 bytes per sample are taken (24 bits audio resolution).
-For both the left and right audio channel, that takes 6 bytes per sample period.
-That means that the audio buffer can store (4k/6) is about 682 sample periods.

 For easy programming of the onboard FPGA, a USB-to-jtag module is added to the PCB, denoted as *U401* in the schematics.
 This is a DLP-USB1232H module from DLP Design.
 It is only used for programming the FPGA.
 During normal DAC